SAP/cloud-sdk/STYLEGUIDE.md

 Avoid exclamation point and ellipses (except in rare exciting moments)

-❌ Enjoy the hands-on experience delivered by SAP Cloud SDK developers!
+❌ Enjoy the hands-on experience delivered by SAP Cloud SDK for AI developers!

 ## Lists